plenteum/plenteumd-ha/README.md

 ### Event - *start*

 This event is emitted when the daemon starts.
-The callback contains the command line arguments supplied to TurtleCoind.
+The callback contains the command line arguments supplied to Plenteumd.

 ```javascript
 daemon.on('start', (executablePath, args) => {